Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-508-bof-openembedded.markdown

 amazon_s3_video_url: https://static.linaro.org/connect/lcu14/videos/09-19-Friday/LCU14-508%20BOF-%20OpenEmbedded.mp4
 author: connect
 categories:
 - lcu14
 comments: true
 date: 2015-06-30 17:07:38
-excerpt:
-  "This informal BoF session will be held in an ad hoc manner and is open to any discussion related to The Yocto Project or OpenEmbedded and their use within Linaro.
+excerpt: 'This informal BoF session will be held in an ad hoc manner and is open to any discussion related to The Yocto Project or OpenEmbedded and their use within Linaro.
 Possible discussion topics may include the following: